-The Ordinary Meeting of Council was held in the Council Chambers, Welcome Road, Karratha, on Monday, 16 December 2013
+NOTICE IS HEREBY GIVEN that an Ordinary Meeting of Council will be held in the Council Chambers, Welcome Road, Karratha, on Monday, 16 December 2013 at 6:30pm

 CHRIS ADAMS CHIEF EXECUTIVE OFFICER

 No responsibility whatsoever is implied or accepted by the Shire of Roebourne for any act, omission or statement or intimation occurring during Council or Committee Meetings.
 The Shire of Roebourne disclaims any liability for any loss whatsoever and howsoever caused arising out of reliance by any person or legal entity on any such act, omission or statement or intimation occurring during Council or Committee Meetings.